-In the context of this paper, conditioning upon the third variable can mean examining the effect of the risk factor in only the subset of individuals with that particular characteristic (e.g. only analysing disease cases for disease progression), or non-randomly selecting samples from the target population.
-Two intuitive examples of collider bias are laid out below.

-Example 1: Suppose that sporting ability and academic ability are both normally distributed and independent in the population.
-That is, sporting ability has no influence on academic ability, and vice versa.
-Let's now suppose that a prestigious, highly selective school chooses to enrol children who have high sporting or academic ability (Figure 1B).
-For ease, assume that the school has sufficient capacity to enrol the top 10% of pupils from the general population, based on their combined sporting and academic scores.
-Because sporting and academic ability are independent in the general population and we have selected on the top of these distributions, enrolled pupils are likely to be either sporting or academic, and unlikely to be both.
-This induces a negative correlation in our school despite there being no relationship in the general population (Figure 1C).
-If we analyse sporting and academic ability in the school, we will conclude that the two are inversely related.
-It is clear that analysis within this selected sample will generate unreliable causal inference, and unreliable predictors to be applied to the general population.

-Example 2: Suppose we want to test the hypothesis that being a health worker is a risk factor for severe COVID-19 symptoms.
-Our target population for hypothesis is all adults in the general population.
-However, our study sample will be restricted only to those who are tested for active COVID-19 infection.
-If we take the UK as an example (until late April 2020), the majority of tests were performed either on health workers, or members of the general public who had symptoms severe enough to require hospitalisation.
-In this testing environment, our sample of participants will be selected for both the hypothesised risk factor (being a healthcare worker) and the outcome of interest (severe symptoms).
-In this strata of the population, healthcare workers will generally appear to have relatively low severity (inducing a negative observational association, Figure 2B).
-In reality, there are occupational hazards relating to infectious disease of being a healthcare worker, and the true causal effect is likely to be in the opposite direction, as healthcare workers are likely exposed to higher viral loads.
+As illustration, consider the hypothesis that being a health worker is a risk factor for severe COVID-19 disease.
+Under the assumption of a higher viral load due to their occupational exposure, healthcare workers will on average experience more severe COVID-19 symptoms compared to the general population.
+The target population within which we wish to test this hypothesis is adults in any occupation (or unemployed); the exposure is being a health worker the outcome is COVID-19 symptom severity.
+The only way we can reliably estimate COVID-19 status and severity is by considering individuals who have a confirmed positive polymerase chain reaction (PCR) test for COVID-19.
+However, restrictions on availability of testing especially in the early stages of the pandemic means that the available study sample is necessarily restricted to those individuals who have been tested for active COVID-19 infection.
+If we take the UK as an example (until late April 2020), let us assume a simplified scenario where all tests were performed either on frontline health workers (as critical vectors for disease among high risk individuals), or members of the general public who had symptoms severe enough to require hospitalisation (as high risk individuals).
+In this testing framework, our sample of participants will have been selected for both the hypothesised risk factor (being a healthcare worker) and the outcome of interest (severe symptoms).
+Our sample will therefore contain all health workers who are tested regardless of their symptom severity, while only non-health workers with severe symptoms will be included.
+In this section of the population, health workers will therefore generally appear to have relatively low severity compared to others tested, inducing a negative association in our sample, which does not reflect the true relationship in the target population (Figure 2B).
+It is clear that naive analysis using this selected sample will generate unreliable causal inference, and unreliable predictors to be applied to the general population.

-In this paper, we discuss why collider bias should be of particular concern to observational studies of COVID-19, and show how sample selection can lead to dramatic biases.
+In this paper, we discuss why collider bias should be of particular concern to observational studies of COVID-19 infection and disease risk, and show how sample selection can lead to dramatic biases.
 We then go on to describe the approaches that are available to explore and mitigate this problem.

 Why observational COVID-19 research is particularly susceptible to collider bias